Back to Editor

 What Python version does OnlinePy use?

-OnlinePy runs CPython 3.13.2 via Pyodide.
-This matches the latest stable Python release.
+CPython 3.13.2 via Pyodide.
+Matches the latest stable Python release.

 Can I install additional packages?

-Yes!
-OnlinePy automatically installs packages at runtime when you import them.
-Packages included in the Pyodide distribution (NumPy, Pandas, Matplotlib, SciPy, scikit-learn, and many more) are loaded automatically.
+Yes.
+Packages from the Pyodide distribution (NumPy, Pandas, Matplotlib, SciPy, scikit-learn) load automatically.
 Most pure Python packages on PyPI can also be installed at runtime.
-Only packages with C extensions that are not pre-built for WebAssembly may not be available.

 Yes, OnlinePy works on modern mobile browsers.
-However, for the best experience, we recommend using a desktop or laptop with a keyboard.
+For the best experience, use a desktop or laptop.

 Why is the first run slower?

-The first run downloads the Pyodide WebAssembly runtime (~10MB).
-Once cached by your browser, subsequent visits load almost instantly.
-You can even use OnlinePy offline after the initial load.
+The first run downloads the Pyodide runtime (~10MB).
+Once cached, subsequent visits load almost instantly — even offline.

 Yes.
-You can share your code by copying the URL — OnlinePy encodes your code into the URL, so anyone with the link can see and run the exact same code.
+Click Share to generate a URL — anyone with the link can see and run the exact same code.

 What happens to my code when I close the browser?

-Your code is stored locally in your browser's storage.
-When you return, your previous code will still be there.
-Nothing is ever sent to our servers.
+Your code is stored locally in your browser.
+When you return, your previous code is still there.
+Unless you use the Share feature, your code stays on your device.